 The five most common regrets of patients who were on their deathbeds were as follows:

 All of these regrets are a byproduct of poor work-life balance.
-If we don’t commit to our friends and family the way we commit to our jobs, we’re setting ourselves up for a hollow life devoid of significant things.
+If we don’t commit to our friends and family as we do to our jobs, we’re setting ourselves up for a hollow life devoid of significant things.

-The best way to achieve work-life balance is to treat your life outside of work with all the seriousness of a job.
-This requires setting goals and managing your time effectively, ensuring every spare hour in your calendar has a purpose to avoid wasting precious hours in front of the TV.
+The best way to achieve work-life balance is to treat your life outside of work with the seriousness of a job.
+This requires setting goals and managing your time effectively.
+Please ensure every spare hour in your calendar has a purpose to avoid wasting precious hours in front of the TV.

 To do this, we’re going to make a series of lists.
 First, list categories of what you most want and need to prioritize outside work.
 Your list might look something like this: